Overview

 Project requirements

-To build an example streaming network ingestion pipeline from live Stellar network transaction data, you'll need:
+To use this example CDP pipeline for live Stellar network transaction data, you'll need:

 ::AppPayment